NautilusTrader

 Concept

-The Data publish/subscribe approach excels when you need:
+The Data publish/subscribe approach works well when you need:

 • Exchange of structured trading data like market data, indicators, custom metrics, or option greeks.